West Bangka Regency

 West Bangka Regency (Kabupaten Bangka Barat) is a regency (kabupaten) of Bangka Belitung Islands Province, Indonesia.
+It was created on 25 February 2003 from what had previously been the western districts of Bangka Regency.
 It comprises the northwestern part of Bangka Island, together with a number of small islands off its coast.
-The regency covers an area of 2,820.61 km^{2} and had a population of 175,110 at the 2010 Census, rising to 204,612 at the 2020 census; the official estimate as at mid 2022 was 209,791 - comprising 108,102 males and 101,689 females.
-The town of Muntok is its regency seat.
+The regency covers an area of 2,853.41 km^{2}, and had a population of 175,110 at the 2010 Census, rising to 204,612 at the 2020 census; the official estimate as of mid 2025 was 220,242 (comprising 113,679 males and 106,563 females).
+The town of Mentok (previously spelt "Muntok") is its regency headquarters.

 Administrative districts

-At the time of the 2010 Census, the Regency was divided into five districts (kecamatan), but a sixth (Parittiga) was created subsequently.
-These are tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2022.
+At the time of the 2010 Census, the Regency was divided into five districts (kecamatan), but a sixth (Parittiga) was created in 2011.
+These are tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid 2025.
 The table includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 60 rural desa and 6 urban kelurahan), and its post code.